ranjansingha99/systems-journey/git-notes.md

 ### Essential Commands for the Workflow:

 * `git init`: Initializes an existing directory as a Git repository.
 (Run only once per project).
+* `git remote add origin <URL>.git`: Add the remote repository to your working directory, giving it a nickname, origin.
+* `git remote -v`: Verify the remote URL.
 * `git clone [url]`: Retrieves an entire repository from a hosted location via a URL.
 * `git status`: Your most important command.
 It shows modified files in your working directory and files staged for your next commit.
 * `git add [file]` or `git add .`: Adds a file as it looks now to your next commit (this is called "staging").